Hey-Programmers/learn-javascript/02_functions/A_functions_exercise/README.md

 console.log(average(n, 18));
 ```

 Write the below code into a file named `snippet-0-4.js`.
-Make a prediction for it will print.
+Make a prediction for what it will print.
 Run it.

 ```js
 // snippet 0-4